Vanguard vs Public in 2026

 • Fixed income

-Schwab adds OTC and foreign stocks, futures, and forex.
-Public.com doesn’t offer foreign stocks, forex, or futures.
-It only has a few OTC securities, and it removes bonds and mutual funds.
-However, it does have cryptocurrencies and alternative investments.
+Schwab expands this list with OTC and foreign stocks, futures, and forex.
+Public.com doesn’t offer foreign stocks, forex, or futures contracts.
+It only has a small number of over-the-counter equities, and it leaves bonds and mutual funds off the list.
+But it adds cryptocurrencies and alternative assets.

 Winner: Schwab